Julian/regret/docs/before-you-deprecate.rst

 can be a significant burden [#]_ for a library, package or codebase.
 This burden weighs heavily both on maintainer(s) and on users of the code.

-Most of the functionality provided by :mod:`regret` is aimed towards these inevitable moments *after* a mistake has been made and is to be corrected.
+Most of the functionality provided by :ref:`regret` is aimed towards these inevitable moments *after* a mistake has been made and is to be corrected.